baileyheit/Spotify_DataScience/project/project.md

     ## # A tibble: 1 x 1
     ##   upper_bound
     ##         <dbl>
-    ## 1       -18.4
+    ## 1       -18.3

-We are 95% certain that the difference in popularity means between songs with high acousticness and the low acousticness is between -20.8566857 and -18.3846637.
+We are 95% certain that the difference in popularity means between songs with high acousticness and the low acousticness is between -20.8562053 and -18.3364854.

 ### Permutation Analysis

+Following the exploratory data analysis, we wanted to further examine the variables that appeared to have the strongest relationship with song popularity.
+Below, we conducted permutation analyses on three such variables, genre, energy and danceability.
+We also investigated variables that showed interesting trends.
+These include valence, which showed a parabolic relationship with popularity, and speechiness, which had the steepest trendline.

 #### Popularity Difference Between Pop and Rap

-After conducting the exploratory data analysis, the visualization of the distribution of song popularity based on genres suggested that the Pop and Rap genres had the greatest median song popularities.
+From the exploratory data analysis, the visualization of the distribution of song popularity based on genres suggested that the Pop and Rap genres had the greatest median song popularities.
 As a result, we wanted to see if the difference in song popularity between these two